Demo-AI-Edge-Crazy-Train/volcamp-2025-lab-statement/content/development/monitoring-app.en.md

-In the **monitoring-appp** project, you will modify certain properties and the code, follow the instructions below:
+In the **monitoring-app** project, you will modify certain properties and the code with the following instructions:

 1. **Modify the configuration file**: Open the configuration file for your application.
 This is the file named `src/main/resources/application.properties`.
 Add the following properties: